-As of May 9, 2019, S&P Global Ratings maintains 32 public ratings on charter schools, in the State of Texas, which, along with California, tops our list of states with the most rated charter schools.
-Today, Texas is home to almost 800 charter schools.
+As of Sept.
+22, 2022, S&P Global Ratings maintains 33 public ratings on charter schools, in the State of Texas, which, along with California, tops our list of states with the most rated charter schools.
+Today, Texas is home to more than 900 charter schools, serving more than 400,000 students.
 The Texas legislature enacted its charter school law in 1995, and in the fall of 1996, the state's first charter schools opened their doors.

-- Not surprisingly, rated charter schools are clustered in major cities across the state.
-North Texas, which includes both the Denton and Dallas metropolitan statistical areas, is home to the majority of the charter schools that we rate.
+- Not surprisingly, rated charter schools are clustered in major cities across the state, and the Dallas-Fort Worth metropolitan statistical area is home to the majority of the charter schools that we rate.

 What We're Watching